Sruthi90400/Measuring-the-pulse-of-prosperity-An-index-of-an-economic-freedom-analysis/README.md

 Top Performers : Are rapidly developing economies showing high GDP growth (>5%).

 Bottom Performers: Have shrinking economies due to war, sanctions, or economic mismanagement.

+**STORY**

+This dashboard presents a global overview of economic freedom and related indicators for 185 countries in 2022.
+At a glance, we can see that countries like Singapore, Switzerland, and Ireland rank among the top performers in economic freedom, while nations like Venezuela, North Korea, and Sudan rank at the bottom.
+As we explore different charts, we notice a strong connection between low unemployment and high economic freedom.
+For example, countries with low unemployment like Japan and Qatar tend to perform better overall.
+In contrast, high unemployment is common in lower-ranking countries.

+We also see that financial freedom plays an important role.
+Economies with more open financial systems, like the USA and UK, score higher, while restricted countries like Zimbabwe and Iran score much lower.
+Population data shows that highly populated countries like India and China face larger economic management challenges.
+Still, some of them, like India and Vietnam, show strong 5-year GDP growth, highlighting their development efforts.

+Another key insight comes from inflation rates.
+Hyperinflation is a major problem in countries like Venezuela and Zimbabwe, while more stable countries keep inflation under control.
+The dashboard also shows a correlation between GDP per capita and monetary freedom—wealthier nations often enjoy more stable and open monetary policies.
+Overall, the dashboard helps us understand how factors like unemployment, inflation, growth, and freedom work together to shape a country's economic performance.